-Ref Condition Landsca andscape and Urban Design Plan LV.1 The Consent Holder shall prepare a LUDP for the Project and submit this to the Manager, Environmental Regulation and Team Leader, Resource Consents for certification in accordance with the requirements of Condition GC.5.
+Ref Condition Landscape Landscape and Urban Design Plan LV.1 The Consent Holder shall prepare a LUDP for the Project and submit this to the Manager, Environmental Regulation and Team Leader, Resource Consents for certification in accordance with the requirements of Condition GC.5.
 The Consent Holder shall provide the LUDP for certification within 3 months of the commencement of the consents.
 The process to prepare the LUDP, including as set out in Condition LV.3, must be completed within this timeframe.
 LV.2 The purposes of the LUDP are to: (a) Provide a detailed design for the Project that responds to local landscape character, identity and land use and is in general accordance with the Design Features Report (dated January 2019) and other relevant plans and documents referred to in Condition GC.1; (b) Integrate the Project's permanent works into the surrounding landscape and urban context and to illustrate the urban and landscape design elements of the Project; and (c) Outline methods and measures to avoid or minimise adverse effects on natural character, landscape and recreational amenity during the construction of the Project.
-LV.3 The LUDP shall be prepared by the Consent Holder with input from a suitably qualified and experienced ecologist, engineer, landscape architect, recreation specialist, traffic engineer, urban designer and access and mobility advisor and, in consultation with: (a) The Mana Whenua Steering Group to be established under Condition MW.1; (b) Relevant Resident Associations; (c) Hutt City Council (Parks and Reserves); and (d) The Eastbourne Community Board.
-LV.4 The LUDP shall reflect and/or incorporate any relevant management plans as appropriate and, as a minimum, shall address how the detailed design of the Project: (a) Achieves design outcomes based on the following environmental effects: (i) Safety; (ii) Ecology; (iii) Natural character; (iv) Public access; and (v) Urban design, recreational and visual amenity; (b) In the event of conflict between the environmental effects in (a), they will be considered in accordance with their order listed in (a), subject to the significance (if any) of their values relevant to the specific design matters being considered, and the significance of the matters in the context of each individual bay; (c) Responds to any relevant design elements recommended in the BPP while applying the same approach as in (a) and (b); and (d) Responds to: (i) The design principles set out in Appendix J: Design Features Report (dated January 2019) and other relevant plans and documents referred to in Condition GC.1; and (ii) Relevant Industry Standards.
+LV.3 The LUDP shall be prepared by the Consent Holder with input from a suitably qualified and experienced ecologist, engineer, landscape architect, recreation specialist, traffic engineer, and urban designer and access and mobility advisor and, in consultation with: (a) The Mana Whenua Steering Group to be established under Condition MW.1; (b) Relevant Resident Associations; (c) Hutt City Council (Parks and Reserves); and (d) The Eastbourne Community Board.
+LV.4 The LUDP shall reflect and/or incorporate the plan in Condition EM.19 any relevant management plans as appropriate and, as a minimum, shall address how the detailed design of the Project: (a) Achieves design outcomes based on the following general hierarchy of environmental effects: (i) Safety; (ii) Ecology; (iii) Natural character; (iv) Public access; and (v) Urban design, recreational and visual amenity; (b) In the event of conflict between the environmental effects in (a), they will be considered in accordance with their order listed in (a), subject to Responds to conflicts between any of the matters listed above, including in relation to the significance (if any) of their values relevant to the specific design matters being considered, and the significance of the matters in the context of each individual bay; (c) Responds to any relevant design elements recommended in the BPPLPMP in Condition EM.1 and the HWP in Condition EM.9 while applying the same approach as in (a) and (b); and (d) Responds to: (i) The design principles set out in Appendix J: Design Features Report (dated January 2019) and other relevant plans and documents referred to in Condition GC.1; and (ii) Relevant Industry Standards.